In addition to choosing Bill Peduto to be the next mayor of Pittsburgh, local voters also decided that city workers should live inside city limits.

-Should city employees be residents of Pittsburgh, or should the city be free to hire the most qualified public employees no matter where they live?
+Should city employees like police and firefighters be required to live in the city — or should the city be free to hire the most qualified employees no matter where they live?